Processing Tools I Use

 Before I go any further I need to address the issue of backups.
 I always have at least two copies of all of my images.
 One of those copies is in a cloud facility in the US.
 It is all very well backing up to another drive, be it portable or whatever, but if you house burns down then your backups burn with it.
 I have had computers fail and I have been thankful that I have been able to restore a full set of my images with no losses.

-I have detailed my full workflow in another article that can be found here [insert link].
-So here I will just talk about the tools I use, have used, and why I stopped using.
+Here, I will just talk about the tools I use, have used, and why I stopped using.

 DXO PureRAW 3